Sampaloc Church: History

 The Franciscans under Father Blas de la Madre de Dios, the Provincial Father of the Philippine Franciscan mission, built the first church on the Sampaloc site in 1613.
 It was made into a parish that same year, along with the enshrinement of the Marian image of Our Lady of Loreto.
 A convent was built near the church which in 1621 which served as the first home of the congregation of Poor Clares in the country led by Mother Jeronima de la Asuncion before they moved to Intramuros later that year.

 The first church was reconstructed twice, first in 1640 as a result of a 1639 Chinese revolt that burned down the church, and again in 1666 after damage from a 1645 earthquake and because of the needs of a growing community in Sampaloc.
 The church was also affected by the 1880 earthquake, after which its toppled steeple was reconstructed.

 The original jurisdiction of the parish of Sampaloc comprised not only the present Sampaloc district but it also extended into present-day Pandacan and Santa Mesa.
 Pandacan was separated to have its own parish in 1712 while a separate parish for Santa Mesa was established in 1911.
 In 1932, another split was made in the parish's territory when a parish was established to serve the community in the eastern part of Sampaloc that is known as Balic-Balic.
 The administration of the Sampaloc parish by then was given to the Archdiocese of Manila, which was effected in 1899.

-The Battle of Manila in 1945 completely destroyed the original church.
+The Battle of Manila in 1945 completely destroyed the original church, including its records.
 The church was temporarily rebuilt as a wood and bamboo structure while plans were made for the construction of a more permanent structure.
 On November 22, 1958, the present church was completed and was rededicated to the Our Lady of Loreto.
 The church was further adorned with the addition of a bronze sculpture in 1975 by Filipino sculptor Ed Castrillo.

 The church was elevated to the status of archdiocesan shrine by the Archdiocese of Manila on December 5, 2002.
 On March 23, 2023, the Manila City Council passed an ordinance recognizing Our Lady of Loreto as the patroness of Sampaloc, Manila.

 On December 1, 2023, the Marian image was first episcopally crowned by Cardinal Jose Advincula.
 On May 6, 2024, the Dicastery for Divine Worship and the Discipline of the Sacraments decreed the pontifical coronation of the Marian statue, for the Archdiocese of Manila.
 The coronation rites was presided by the Apostolic Nuncio to the Philippines, Charles John Brown, on December 10, 2024.

 On January 25, 2025, the Catholic Bishops' Conference of the Philippines formally elevated the church to the status of a National Shrine.
 The solemn declaration took place on May 31, 2025, coinciding with the Feast of the Visitation of Mary.

 On March 25, 2025, on the feast of the Annunciation, the shrine was declared as an Aggregate Shrine of the Pontifical Shrine of the Holy House in Loreto, Italy.